-For more personalized assistance, you can request to book a 1-on-1 consultation with one of our grad student assistants for any of the following services:
+For more personalized assistance, you can request to book a one-on-one consultation with one of our grad student assistants for any of the following services:

 For assistance with literature and systematic reviews, research data, etc. contact the liaison librarian for your subject.